askac/webuart/README.md

 - **Connect/Disconnect:** Select a COM port and baud rate to establish or close a connection with an MCU.
 - **Command Buttons:** Predefined command buttons for sending frequently used commands.
-- **Manual Command Input:** Manually input and send text or hexadecimal commands.
+- **Manual Command Input:** Manually input and send text or hexadecimal commands with an option to append a newline.
 - **Debug Log:** A log that displays the sent commands for debugging purposes.

 ## Installation